Ohio State Route 833

-State Route 833 (SR 833) is a 5.10 mi long east–west state highway in the southern portion of the U.S. state of Ohio.
+State Route 833 (SR 833) is a 5.10 mi east–west state highway in the southern portion of the U.S. state of Ohio.
 Its western terminus is at the West Virginia state line in Pomeroy, where it provides a connection to West Virginia Route 62 (WV 62) via the Pomeroy-Mason Bridge across the Ohio River.
 Its eastern terminus is at an interchange with U.S. Route 33, SR 7, and SR 124 approximately 2 mi north of Pomeroy.

 Established in 2003, SR 833 follows the former alignment of US 33, which was given a new, more direct route into West Virginia through Ravenswood, West Virginia and on Interstate 77 (I-77) in West Virginia.
 The West Virginia portion of decertified U.S. Route 33 was replaced by extending WV 62 to Ripley, West Virginia.

 Route description

 SR 833 exists entirely within the southern part of Meigs County.
 This state highway is not included within the National Highway System (NHS).
 The NHS is a network of routes identified as being most important for the nation's economy, mobility and defense.